PiStorm/pistorm.github.io/_pages/faq-emu68.md

 ## My A1200 is showing 512kb Chip RAM with PiStorm32, what gives?

 Your cmdline.txt has one or more of the ``move_slow_to_chip`` ``enable_c0_slow`` ``enable_c8_slow`` ``enable_d0_slow``  commands in.
 Remove it/them.
 They're for machines with less than 2meg Chip.

+## Should I install 68040.library?

+No, Emu68 provides its own version of ``68040.library`` which is built in into the driver pack ROM.
+It is autimatically initialized on boot, so a version stored on the hard drive would not even load.

+## Should I shutdown Pi when powering Amiga off?

+No. Emu68 is bare metal software and has no underlying opeating system requiring a shutdown.
+When you want to power your Amiga off, do it just like you always did: watch the activity of all drives and, when they are not in use, switch your Amiga off.